 Soft-grip handle, stable base, auto-cord rewind

 The model's adjustable thermostat and variable steam settings will let you tailor the temperature for as many different fabrics as necessary, from soft silks to thick cottons.
-The available steaming options include, among other settings, continuous and vertical steam application, making the iron suitable for larger items like upholstery, bedding, and curtains.
+The available steaming options also include vertical steaming, making the iron suitable for larger items like upholstery, bedding, and curtains.

 The power cord is not very flexible.

 Tower Steam Generator Iron easily towers above its competition within the same price range.
 The model makes everyday laundry tasks much, much easier.
 The soleplate has a really nice glide to it.
 The soft-grip handle is comfortable but grippy at the same time.

 1 year (+2 years after registration)